 Cheddar cheese originated in and was named after the town of Cheddar in England.
 Earliest records of this cheese date back to the 12th century (1).
 Today, the requirements for cheddar cheese are a minimum of 50% fat content and a maximum of 39% moisture content (2).
 In other words, cheddar is a hard and dry cheese.

 Traditionally, cheddar is made from cow milk.
-The manufacture of cheddar consists of preparing and standardizing milk, adding starter culture with rennet, coagulating milk, cutting the coagulum into small cubes, heating and agitating the cubes, removing the whey, fusing the curd into slabs, continuously stirring the curd, salting, and finally pressing․ After this long process, cheddar is required to be aged from two months to two years before consumption (2).
+The manufacture of cheddar consists of preparing and standardizing milk, adding starter culture with rennet, coagulating milk, cutting the coagulum into small cubes, and heating and agitating the cubes.
+Later the whey is removed, the curd is fused into slabs, continuously stirred, salted, and finally pressed․ After this long process, cheddar is required to be aged from two months to two years before consumption (2).

-Both of these cheese types come in shades of yellow, orange or white.
-The yellow pigment is usually the result of a food colouring called annatto.
+Both of these cheese types come in shades of yellow, orange, or white.
+The yellow pigment is usually the result of a food coloring called annatto.